Inca Trail & Amazon Jungle Trip

 Trek Overview – Inca Trail Amazon Jungle trip

-The 10-day Inca Trail Amazon Jungle trip, is perfect for people looking experience the region’s archeological and cultural treasures in a short amount of time.
+The Trip is perfect for people looking experience the region’s archeological and cultural treasures in a short amount of time.
 In this trip, you will explore the two most beautiful regions of South America: The Andes and the Jungle.
 This tour begins visiting the city of Cusco and the nervy Inca ruins, then you will travel through the Sacred Valley of the Incas full.day you will be accompanied white stunning mountain scenery.
-The trip also includes the Classic Inca Trail and Machu Picchu tour; in the Inca trail, everyone takes his own pace; this 45 km of well-preserved stone paved trail will reward you with stunning landscape: above many snow mountains in below several valleys.

 - TIMING: 10 days and 9 nights